julissamijares/Titanic-Survival-Predictive-Model/README.md

 # Titanic-Survival-Predictive-Model
 Analyzed the Titanic dataset provided by Kaggle to predict survival outcomes based on passenger characteristics using machine learning techniques.
+Created for BU Questrom Class Project BA305.